 The report also highlighted how India’s strong economic fundamentals would continue to support GDP growth between 7% and 7.2% in FY25.
 The combination of increased consumer spending and government initiatives addressing the urban-rural divide in consumption patterns is expected to play a significant role in this growth trajectory.

-Government Initiatives Supporting Growth
+Government Initiatives supporting growth

 The Union Budget for 2024-25 plays a key role in laying the foundation for sustained economic growth.
 Initiatives aimed at boosting agriculture productivity, job creation for youth, and supporting MSMEs are designed to strengthen the supply side of the economy and ease inflationary pressures.
 These measures are expected to stimulate demand, particularly in rural areas where consumer spending has historically lagged behind urban regions.